usnistgov/labbench/README.md

   * Automated Testbed for Interference Testing in Communications Systems ([code](https://github.com/usnistgov/atic/), data)

 ## Status
-* The project is under ongoing development.
-API changes have slowed, but deprecation warnings are not yet being provided.
+The project is under ongoing development
+* API changes have slowed, but deprecation warnings are not yet being provided
+    * Suggest pinning labbench dependency to an exact labbench version to avoid API breaks
 * Parts of the documentation are in need of updates, and others have not yet been written

 ## Installation